Conformal prediction beyond exchangeability: Proofs

-To help build intuition for the tools we will use later on in this work, we reformulate \cite{vovk2005algorithmic}'s proofs of these results with unified notation, and will then explain some of the challenges in extending these existing results to our new setting.
-Since split conformal is actually a special case of full conformal (i.e., we can choose the model fitting algorithm $\alg$ that simply returns the fixed pre-fitted model $\muh$), the same proof holds for both of these methods.
+To help build intuition for the proof techniques we will use later on, we reformulate \cite{vovk2005algorithmic}'s proofs of these results, and we then explain some of the challenges in extending these existing results to our new setting.

-Let $R_i = R^{Y_{n+1}}_i$ denote the $i$-th residual, at the hypothesized value $y=Y_{n+1}$.
-By our assumptions, the data points $(X_1,Y_1),\dots,(X_{n+1},Y_{n+1})$ are i.i.d. (or exchangeable), and the fitted model $\muh = \muh^{Y_{n+1}} = \alg\big((X_1,Y_1),\dots,(X_{n+1},Y_{n+1})\Big)$ is constructed via an algorithm $\alg$ that treats these $n+1$ data points symmetrically.
-The residuals $R_i = |Y_i - \muh(X_i)|$ are thus exchangeable.
+Let \smash{$R_i = R^{Y_{n+1}}_i$} denote the $i$th residual, at the hypothesized value $y=Y_{n+1}$.
+By our assumptions, the data points $(X_1,Y_1),\dots,(X_{n+1},Y_{n+1})$ are i.i.d. (or exchangeable), and the fitted model \smash{$\muh = \muh^{Y_{n+1}} = \alg((X_1,Y_1),\dots,(X_{n+1},Y_{n+1}))$} is constructed via an algorithm $\alg$ that treats these $n+1$ data points symmetrically.
+The residuals \smash{$R_i = |Y_i - \muh(X_i)|$} are thus exchangeable.

 Now define the set of ``strange'' points